 “That made me angry.”
 “Of course, I got mad.”
 “I just reacted to the situation.”
-We often assume that our emotionalangry_man responses are dictated by the situation.
+We often assume that our emotional responses are dictated by the situation.
 We believe that we have no choice, but to get upset, when we experience an upsetting event.
 Any other response seems unnatural, or even impossible.
 But it is?

 We can, at least sometimes, choose to not get upset by a situation that would have usually upset us.
 To do so, we must think through the situation, recognize that we have a choice, consider the consequences of our response, and then be deliberate about our reaction.